 4 Fellow take the initiative to discuss individual differences in terms of race, ethnicity, culture, and other individual difference variables with patient when appropriate.
-Recognizes when more information is needed regarding the impact of patient's cultural background on current or past experiences and seeks such information during the session. : 3 Fellow shows adequate ability to discuss differences that exist between self and patient in terms of race, ethnicity, culture and other individual difference variables.
+Recognizes when more information is needed regarding the impact of patient's cultural background on current or past experiences and seeks such information during the session.
+3 Fellow shows adequate ability to discuss differences that exist between self and patient in terms of race, ethnicity, culture and other individual difference variables.
 Fellow does not initiate discussion with patient about these differences unless brought up by patient.
 Fellow is open to patient discussing experiences related to cultural background but does not specifically ask about these experiences.
-2 2 Fellow may acknowledge some individual cultural identity variables but appears uncomfortable discussing them.
+2 Fellow may acknowledge some individual cultural identity variables but appears uncomfortable discussing them.
 Fellow misses clear opportunities to inquire about the impact of the patient's cultural background on current or past experiences.
-1 The fellow demonstrates a fundamental lack of understanding of cultural/diversity issues, such as labeling behaviors appropriate in a specific minority culture as mental health symptoms or dismissing patient's concerns about individual difference variables.
-N/A -No relevant diversity issues in need of attention during session are noted by rater.

-Evaluation of Recorded Therapy Session
+1 The fellow demonstrates a fundamental lack of understanding of cultural issues, such as labeling behaviors appropriate in a specific minority culture as mental health symptoms or dismissing patient's concerns about individual difference variables.
+N/A -No relevant issues in need of attention during session are noted by rater. tion of Recorded Therapy Session ressionalism: 5 Fellow conducts the session with a remarkable level of professionalism.
+Fellow clearly demonstrates respect for the beliefs and values of the patient.
+4 Fellow conducts the interview with a high level of professionalism.
+Fellow demonstrates respect for the beliefs and values of the patient.
+3 Fellow conducts the session with an adequate level of professionalism, although may appear hesitant or unsure at times.
+The fellow is not disrespectful to the beliefs and values of the patient.
+2 The fellow may have lapses in professional demeanor, such as unwarranted selfdisclosure or use of language inappropriate to the patient or situation.
+1 Fellow fails to maintain a professional demeanor.
+24.)
+Rela ationship skills: